Creating brand awareness is like an uphill struggle, especially when you’re just starting. You need every tool in your toolbox to get the word out.

 Ask your existing customer base to share their opinions and experiences with your brand to build credibility for your product.
 This will clear up doubts people may have about your brand and might even win them over.

 It is the oldest’ trick’ in the book that provides social proof to audiences.
-Customer testimonials offer insights into how your product or service will benefit the viewer.
+Customer video testimonials offer insights into how your product or service will benefit the viewer.

 Here’s an excellent example from Zoom.